duplaja/dans-gdrive-wp-plugin/README.md

 -height= (maximum height in pixels, defaults to auto.
 If this is set, a scroll bar will appear if your div overflows.
 Enter a number only).

 -width = (maximum width in pixels, defaults to 400.
 Enter a number only)

+-rbutton = (no means don't display return to initial folder button.
+Omit to display (default behaviour))

 To create API key, visit Google Developers Console Then, follow bellow;